Azure-Player/azure.datafactory.tools/README.md

 - `DataFactoryName`     - ADF you want to test
 - `ResourceGroupName`   - Azure Resource Group which ADF belongs to
 - `SubscriptionID`      - Subscription (Guid)
-- `preferAzRestMethod`  - Switch to turn on authentication based on the current Az Context

 # Generate dependencies diagram